terra-campaigns/degenesis/inklings.md

 - [ ] Vostok kin finds an oasis, very very new (fractal forest) - I know this was not here before!
 But we can live off it.
 - [ ] Vorons, based in Kiev, protect the spore fields to harvest Bison Burn.
 They burn fractal forests and partner with scrapers in the ruined city.
 - [ ] Pollen clans tell stories about the wretched had to children
-- [ ] 1.
-I think the take away for the survivor is:

-	    - the unknown fruit sample
-	    - the surgically removed head of Geteli
-	    - the sight of the fleshy dead stuff
-	    - the sight of a massive tree inside the caverns

-	    These will all be hooks for other one shots.
 - [ ] How to sync Bastionland approach to encounters and 2d6 12 is a dragon?
+- [ ] Use 1 item from pollen for each session
-- [ ] Vasco
+- [ ] Fractal forests receive gifts

 ## Themes